 …what a person does after saying “I believe…”, as proof of that belief.

 …devotion and service to God and His Church as persons, as families, as diocese/metropolis, as national Church and as Church universal.

 ADULT BIBLE STUDY

-The Bible study group meets on Tuesdays at 7:00 PM.
+The Bible study group meets on the first Wednesday of each month at 7:00 PM.
 If you are seeking the Truth and would like to learn more about the Scripture, please do join us.
 Please refer to the Sunday Bulletin for possible changes in the schedule.

 The Greek Orthodox Ladies Society is the philanthropic heart of the Greek Orthodox Archdiocese of America.
 Philoptocos literally means "friends of the poor" and its mission is: to promote charitable, benevolent and philanthropic outreach, to preserve the sanctity of life and family, to perpetuate and promote our Greek Orthodox Faith and traditions.
 Our Philoptocos Chapter is very involved in aiding the poor, the destitute, the hungry and is ever ready to offer assistance to anyone who may need the help of the church.
 Women of all ages are encouraged to join this important ministry of the church.